Vectura-ai/simple-dalle-ui/README.md

    ```

-You should now be able to access the app at [http://localhost:3000/image-gen/](http://localhost:3000/image-gen/)!
+You should now be able to access the app at [http://localhost:3000/image-gen/](http://localhost:3000/image-gen/)

-For the full context behind this example app, check out the [tutorial](https://platform.openai.com/docs/quickstart)

 ## For Debugging and development